 Treatment of hives

 - Avoid aggravating factors Non-specific measures such as avoiding excessive heat, spicy foods or alcohol are often useful.

-- Medications like antihistamines are often used to reduce the severity of the itch.
-Severe throat swelling requires early use of medication and attention by your doctor or in hospital.
+- Medications like non-drowsy antihistamines are often used to reduce the severity of the itch.
+Severe throat swelling requires early use of adrenaline and attention by your doctor or in hospital.

 © ASCIA 2021